ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies.md

 ### Routing Policy

 Enables you to configure custom routing policies for front-end APIs.
 For example, you could use a configured policy to route to a specific back-end JMS service.
-By default, no routing policies are configured, and a default routing policy template is used.
+By default, no routing policies are configured and a default routing policy template is used.

-When routing policies have been configured in Policy Studio, you can then apply them in API Manager on the **Frontend API > Outbound > Advanced** page.
+When routing policies have been configured in Policy Studio, you can apply them in API Manager on the **Frontend API > Outbound > Advanced** page.
 The selected routing policy is executed after any request policy and before any response policy configured for the front-end API.

+When a routing policy is selected in the API Manager UI, the **Backend service URL** field might be overridden by a destination URL that is specified in the routing policy.

 ### Response Policy